 Since hash functions are deterministic (the same function input always results in the same hash), if a couple of users were to use the same password, their hash would be identical.
 If a significant amount of people are mapped to the same hash that could be an indicator that the hash represents a commonly used password and allow the attacker to significantly narrow down the number of passwords to use to break in by brute force.

-Additionally, through a rainbow table attack, an attacker can use a large database of precomputed hashes to find the input of stolen password hashes.
-We can mitigate a rainbow table attack by boosting hashing with a procedure that adds unique random data to each input at the moment they are stored.
+Additionally, through a rainbow table attack, an attacker can use a large database of precomputed hash chains to find the input of stolen password hashes.
+A hash chain is one row in a rainbow table, stored as an initial hash value and a final value obtained after many repeated operations on that initial value.
+Since a rainbow table attack has to re-compute many of these operations, we can mitigate a rainbow table attack by boosting hashing with a procedure that adds unique random data to each input at the moment they are stored.
 This practice is known as adding salt to a hash and it produces salted password hashes.

 With a salt, the hash is not based on the value of the password alone.
 The input is made up of the password plus the salt.
-A rainbow table is built for a set of predicted passwords.
-If the hashing of those passwords doesn't include the salt, the rainbow table is useless.
+A rainbow table is built for a set of unsalted hashes.
+If each pre-image includes a unique, unguessable value, the rainbow table is useless.
 When the attacker gets a hold of the salt, the rainbow table now needs to be re-computed, which ideally would take a very long time, further mitigating this attack vector.

 "The trick is to ensure the effort to “break” the hashing exceeds the value that the perpetrators will gain by doing so.
 None of this is about being “unhackable”; it’s about making the difficulty of doing so not worth the effort." - Troy Hunt